TeamHG-Memex/eli5/docs/source/_notebooks/xgboost-titanic.rst

-We see that now there are a lot of features that come from the *Name* field (in fact, a classifier based on *Name* alone gives about 0.79 accuracy).
+We see that now there is a lot of features that come from the *Name* field (in fact, a classifier based on *Name* alone gives about 0.79 accuracy).
 Name features listed in this way are not very informative, they make more sense when we check out predictions.
-We hide missing features here because there are a lot of missing features in text, but they are not very interesting:
+We hide missing features here because there is a lot of missing features in text, but they are not very interesting:

 .. code:: python